FAQ

 What to Expect at a 10-Day Course

-A practical overview of what happens during 10 days of Vipassana — the schedule, the technique, the emotional arc, and the reality of it.
+A practical overview of what happens during 10 days of Vipassana: the schedule, the stages of the course, the emotional arc, and the reality of it.

 Before You Arrive